pehnetom/systemverilog-browser/README.md

 This package, helps to track long systemverilog classes.
 Current Features:
 * Finds all class definitions in current file
 * Finds all tasks/functions
-* Jumping to class,task and function definition by clicking on the name of the element in Systemverilog browser window
+* Jumping and highlighting of the class,task and function definition by clicking on the name of the element in SystemVerilog browser window
+* Clicking on the heading will clear any highlighting made with
-* Hotkeys for toggle on/off are `ctrl` + `alt` + `s`
+* Hotkey for toggle on/off are `ctrl` + `alt` + `s`

 There are lot of bugs, no test implemented yet.